thingsboard/thingsboard.github.io/docs/iot-gateway/integration-with-ibm-watson-iot.md

 ---
 layout: docwithnav
 title: Integration with IBM Watson IoT
-description: Streaming IBM Watson IoT data to Thingsboard for advanced IoT data visualization
+description: Streaming IBM Watson IoT data to ThingsBoard for advanced IoT data visualization

 ---

 * TOC
 {:toc}

-While some of the IBM Watson IoT and Thingsboard features overlap, you are able to integrate them and leverage best features from both.
+While some of the IBM Watson IoT and ThingsBoard features overlap, you are able to integrate them and leverage best features from both.
-For example, you can collect data using IBM Watson IoT and then push it to Thingsboard for storage and data visualization on customizable end-user dashboards.
+For example, you can collect data using IBM Watson IoT and then push it to ThingsBoard for storage and data visualization on customizable end-user dashboards.

-To integrate IBM Watson IoT and Thingsboard the best option is to use Thingsboard **[IoT Gateway](/docs/iot-gateway/what-is-iot-gateway/)**, which is an open-source solution that allows you to integrate devices connected to legacy and third-party systems with Thingsboard.
+To integrate IBM Watson IoT and ThingsBoard the best option is to use ThingsBoard **[IoT Gateway](/docs/iot-gateway/what-is-iot-gateway/)**, which is an open-source solution that allows you to integrate devices connected to legacy and third-party systems with ThingsBoard.
 We will cover basic configuration steps below.

 ### Overview